 Over the long term developments in electricity delivery will give us a more reliable, modern and efficient power industry and help to build a secure energy future for Australia.
-The Australian Government has produced a series of fact sheets to help you understand electricity costs (185KB PDF) and what's causing the changes (225KB PDF) in more detail.
+The Australian Government has produced a series of fact sheets to help you understand electricity costs (PDF 185KB) and what's causing the changes (PDF 225KB) in more detail.

 While a range of factors will continue to affect electricity prices, you can influence how much you pay by reducing your energy consumption and choosing the best contract for your circumstances.